-Trump Suggested Obama Didn't Call Families Of Fallen Soldiers Again, Including General John Kelly
+Trump Doubles Down On False Claim That Obama Didn’t Call Families Of Fallen Soldiers

 A day after making a false claim about former President Barack Obama's contact with military families, President Donald Trump again discussed how past presidents addressed deaths of U.S. soldiers.
 During a radio interview with Fox News' Brian Kilmeade on Tuesday, Oct.
 17, Trump suggested Obama didn't call families of fallen soldiers again.
 This time, the president did so while invoking the death of a son of Gen. John Kelly.

 Trump said during the interview,

 Now, as far as other representatives, I don’t know.
 I mean, you could ask General Kelly did he get a call from Obama.
 You could ask other people.
 I don’t know what Obama’s policy was.
 I write letters, and I also call.

 Gen. Kelly is Trump's current White House Chief of Staff.
 His son, Lt.
 Robert Kelly, was killed in Afghanistan while after stepping on a land mine, according to Politico.